It’s a funny old business, being a technology copywriter.

 Printing technology also give us a whole set of new conventions for spelling, spacing, line-breaking, and hyphenating.
 Doubtless, tongues were set a-wagging at just how much traditional language had been ripped up.
 But the purists were defeated by the sheer pragmatism the technology afforded.

-The 19th century brought its own innovations: the telegraph, the typewriter, the Word Document yours truly is using this very moment.
+century brought its own innovations: the telegraph, the typewriter, the Word Document yours truly is using this very moment.
 And while I’ve been concentrating on written English, the ability to transmit voice over distances brought a slew of spoken conventions: the exchange of greetings over a phone line, the enthusiastic patter of a radio sports commentary, the formal clarity of a TV news announcer.

 Queen’s English rose to prominence as ‘standard English’, with dialect forms dismissed as lazy, uncouth and even vulgar (remind you of anything?)